dhruvpatel16120/blog-website/README.md

 3. **Get Database URL**
    - Click on your PostgreSQL database
-   - Go to "Connect" tab
+   - Go to "variables" tab
-   - Copy the "Postgres Connection URL"
+   - Copy the "DATABASE_PUBLIC_URL"

 4. **Configure in Setup Script**
    ```bash